Missing in Utah: Chase Venstra not part of investigation in Dylan Rounds’ disappearance

 SALT LAKE CITY (ABC4) – Chase Venstra has been cleared from the investigation of Dylan Rounds.

-The 19-year-old disappeared in late May and has not been heard from.
-He was operating his farm near the town of Lucin in western Box Elder County.
+The 19-year-old disappeared in late May and has not been heard from since.
+He was operating his farm near the town of Lucin in western Box Elder County at the time.

 According to Dylan’s mother, those two have the answers.